guustavomc/Personal-Finance-Platform/README.md

    ```bash
    mvn clean package
    ```
-   - Replace <your-dockerhub-username> with your Docker Hub username.
-   - Make sure the image: field in expense-deployment.yaml matches.

 5. Load the Docker Image:
    - For this project we load the local expense-api image into Kind: